SwanHubX/SwanAPI/README.md

  * Running on http://0.0.0.0:8000/ (Press CTRL+C to quit)
 ```

-Sure!
-Here's the translation: "You can also build a deep learning inference image with just one command."
+You can also build a deep learning inference image with just one command.

 ```console
 $ swanapi build -t my-dl-model